wgoodall01/wsc2019/Wolfram Community Post/readme.md

 > result plot! yay :)

 This plot shows actual zoom levels on the $x$-axis, and estimated zoom on the $y$.
-A reference line goes through each point along a 1:1 correspondence between the two.
+A reference line shows what a perfect prediction would look like.
 Analyzed statistically, the network had a standard deviation of 30.37 km, and an $r^2$ value of 0.732.

 This network clearly "gets the gist" of the data it's presented.
 However, these results were not portable to different satellite image datasets.
 When we evaluated a separate test set, gathered from Wolfram satellite imagery, we got this result: